 If you have questions or concerns, call the COVID-19 Helpline toll free at 1-866-462-3821.
 To submit questions online, go to www.ncpoisoncontrol.org and select "chat."

 Forsyth County social distancing changes and online services

 Forsyth County Government is taking actions to practice social distancing in response to CDC recommendations on novel coronavirus (COVID-19).
 All county departments remain open to serve the public, but residents are encouraged to use the county’s online services, found at www.forsyth.cc, or call to see if their needs can be met without coming to a county office. here are changes individual departments are making and online resources they have for the public

 Beginning Tuesday, March 24, the Forsyth Humane Society is requiring appointments for all transactions.
-Please call the Country Club location at (336) 721-1303 if you are interested in adopting a pet.
-Please call the University North location at (336) 955-1750 to arrange a foster pick up, reclaim a pet or surrender an animal.
+Please call the University North location at (336) 955-1750 to reach FHS staff regarding animal surrender, animal reclaim, adoption, or foster questions.

 If you are looking for a lost pet, please check the Forsyth Humane Society’s website and view the stray animals.
 If you believe you see your lost animal, call to make an appointment.